 Betsy Hands joined the High Meadows Fund in 2018.
 She brings varied experiences in community engagement, land-use and climate-change resilience, rural economic and community development, and clean energy.
 She also serves as board chair of Women’s Voices for the Earth, a national organization aiming to eliminate toxic chemicals that harm our health and communities.

 Henry Harris grew up in the Northeast Kingdom of Vermont, has an incredible 14-year-old daughter and is skilled in the building trades.
 He has worked within social movements around the U.S. and has been involved with mass actions against economic globalization, for climate justice, and others since 1998.
 He provides training in direct action, blockades, and “know your rights” to youth and adults, and participates in local actions and organizing.
-Currently, he organizes with the Vermont Climate Union, the Vermont Chapter of the National Lawyers Guild, and the new Center for Grassroots Organizing in Marshfield, Vt., but hopes to break through the trend of brief mobilizations and actions into a stronger organizing model at the grassroots.
+Currently, he organizes with the Vermont Climate Union, the Vermont Chapter of the National Lawyers Guild, and the new Center for Grassroots Organizing in Marshfield, Vermont, but hopes to break through the trend of brief mobilizations and actions into a stronger organizing model at the grassroots.